Why is home safety important during chemotherapy?

 What are the several ways in which second-hand chemotherapy exposure can occur?

 - Urine and stool

-Symptoms of acute exposure to body fluids or chemotherapy drugs include rash, nausea, vomiting, dizziness, abdominal pain, headache, nasal sores, and allergic reactions.
-When exposed for a longer period of time, birth defects, reproductive losses, and cancer are associated.
+In acute exposure, symptoms can include rash, nausea, vomiting, dizziness, abdominal pain, headaches, nasal sores, and allergic reactions.
+During prolonged exposure, birth defects, reproductive losses, and cancer can be possible.

 - Flush the toilet twice and put the lid down before flushing to avoid splashing.

 - If possible, you may want to use a separate toilet during this time.
 If this is not possible, wear gloves to clean the toilet seat after each use.

 - Always wash your hands after going to the toilet.
 Dry your hands with paper towels and throw them away.

 - To use the toilet, both men and women should sit on it.
 This cuts down on splashing.

 - If you vomit into the toilet, clean off all splashes and flush twice.

 - If you vomit into a bucket, carefully empty it into the toilet and flush twice.